-- 11. The notification dated 26.3.2001 provides that - (a) Extra rupee liability towards interest payment and loan repayment actually incurred, in the relevant year shall be admissible; provided it directly arises out of foreign exchange rate variation and is not attributable to Utility or its suppliers or contractors.
+11. The notification dated 26.3.2001 provides that

+- (a) Extra rupee liability towards interest payment and loan repayment actually incurred, in the relevant year shall be admissible; provided it directly arises out of foreign exchange rate variation and is not attributable to Utility or its suppliers or contractors.
 Every utility shall follow the method as per the Accounting Standard-11 (Eleven) as issued by the Institute of Chartered Accountants of India to calculate the impact of exchange rate variation on loan repayment. - (b) Any foreign exchange rate variation to the extent of the dividend paid out on the permissible equity contributed in foreign currency, subject to the ceiling of permissible return shall be admissible.
-This as and when paid, may be spread over the twelve-month period in arrears.
+This as and when paid, may be spread over the twelve-month period in arrears. - 12.
+The petitioner has not claimed FERV as the transmission system does not involve foreign loan.
+As such FERV has not been considered.